If you are a Registered Patient please call the practice on 01609 771888.

 If you can’t put the tooth back in position, put it in cold milk and see a dentist as soon as possible.

-The sooner a knocked-out tooth is re-implanted, the more likely it is to embed itself back into the gum.
+The sooner a knocked-out tooth is re-implanted, the more likely it is to embed itself back into the gum, although you will likely need follow up treatments to try to keep the tooth.

 If your child knocks out a baby tooth, you should not try to re-implant it because you may damage the adult tooth growing underneath.
-Take your child to see a dentist as son as you can.
+Take your child to see a dentist as soon as you can, but if they are not in pain there is no great urgency.
+If there is moderate to severe soft tissue trauma/bleeding to the mouth you should take them to A&E.

 For teeth slightly chipped and NOT causing pain or trauma to the mouth, simply ring for a normal appointment for a repair.
 No great harm is caused to the tooth if it is not repaired straight away.
-If the break is large and cannot be repaired with a filling, other options are available, e.g. a Crown.
+If the break is large and cannot be repaired with a filling, other options are available, e.g. Root Canal Treatment/Crown etc.

 When to see your dentist

-If you need Emergency Dental Care or have toothache for more than one or two days, visit your dentist as soon as possible to have it treated.
+If you need Emergency Dental Care and have toothache for more than a couple of days, or have a large swelling to the gum, visit a dentist as soon as possible to have it looked at.
 The longer you leave it, the worse it will get.

 If toothache isn’t treated, the pulp inside your tooth can eventually become infected.
-This will usually lead to a dental abscess, with severe and continuous throbbing pain.
+This can often lead to a dental abscess, with severe and continuous throbbing pain.

 Painkillers, such as paracetamol and ibuprofen, may reduce the pain and discomfort while you’re waiting for an appointment.
 Do not give children under 16 years of age aspirin.